ovn-org/ovn/Documentation/internals/contributing/submitting-patches.rst

 There is no need to describe what the patch actually changed, if the reader can see it for himself.

-If the patch refers to a commit already in the Open vSwitch repository, please include both the commit number and the subject of the patch, e.g. 'commit 632d136c (vswitch: Remove restriction on datapath names.)'.
+If the patch refers to a commit already in the OVN repository, please include both the commit number and the subject of the patch, e.g. 'commit 632d136c (vswitch: Remove restriction on datapath names.)'.